Creature 3D

-Creature 3D is a 2014 Indian 3D monster-horror film directed by Vikram Bhatt.
+Creature 3D is a 2014 Indian Hindi-language 3D monster horror film directed by Vikram Bhatt.
 It is produced by Bhushan Kumar and Krishan Kumar and co-produced by Ajay Kapoor under the banner of T-Series in association with BVG Films.
-It stars Bipasha Basu and Imran Abbas in lead roles.
-The film marks the Bollywood debut of Pakistani actor Imran Abbas.
+It stars Bipasha Basu in her penultimate film before her long hiatus and Pakistani actor Imran Abbas, marking the latter's Bollywood debut.
 The film also stars Mukul Dev and Deepraj Rana in supporting roles.

-The film released threatically on 12 September 2014 with received negative reviews from critics upon its release and turned out to be a box office failure.
+The film was released theatrically on 12 September 2014.